 I live by the motto – abs are made in the kitchen.
 Don’t waste all your hard work on a giant bowl of ice cream every night (but also don’t deprive yourself).
 I’ve figured out a handful of frozen chocolate chips when I need something sweet does wonders for my sweet tooth and prevents me from devouring an entire carton of ice cream that night.
 Try to eat more vegetables, watch your portions and listen to your body.

+I really hope my official BBG Workout review helped you know if it’s right for you!
 Have you tried it?
 What’s your favorite workout?
 Share below!